 Podiatrist Program Accreditation

 Podiatrists must attend one of nine accredited colleges of podiatry in the US.
 These programs are accredited by the Council on Podiatric Medical Education (CPME).
-Students should ensure their school is accredited as this is required to apply for a residency and subsequently attain board certification as a podiatrist.
+Students should ensure their school is accredited as this is required to apply for a residency and attain board certification as a podiatrist.

 On-Campus Podiatrist Residency Programs